 (Note: Table 1 is intended as a summary reference.
-The provisions in MARPOL Annex V, not table 1, prevail.)
+The provisions in MARPOL Annex V and the Polar Code, not table 1, prevail.)

-Garbage type All ships exc Offshore platforms located Outside special areas Regulation 4 (Distances are from the nearest land) Within special areas Regulation 6 (Distances are from nearest land or nearest ice-shelf) more than 12 nm from nearest land and ships when alongside or within 500 metres of such platforms Regulation 5 Food waste comminuted or ground ≥3 nm, en route and as far as practicable ≥12 nm, en route and as far as practicable Discharge permitted Food waste not comminuted or ground ≥12 nm, en route and as far as practicable Discharge prohibited Discharge prohibited Cargo residues not contained in washwater > 12 nm, en route and as Discharge prohibited Discharge prohibited Cargo residues contained in washwater far as practicable 12 nm, en route and as far as practicable (subject to conditions in regulation 6.1.2) Cleaning agents and additives contained in cargo hold washwater Discharge permitted ≥ 12 nm, en route and as far as practicable (subject to conditions in regulation 6.1.2) Discharge prohibited
+All ships e Offshore platforms located more than 12 nm from nearest land and ships when alongside or within 500 metres of such platforms 4 Regulation 5 Garbage type 1 Outside special areas and Arctic waters Regulation 4 (Distances are from the nearest land Within special areas and Arctic waters Regulation 6 (Distances are from nearest fast ice) Food waste comminuted or ground 2 ≥3 nm, en route and as far as practicable ≥12 nm, en route and as far as practicable 3 Discharge permitted Food waste not comminuted or ground ≥12 nm, en route and as far as practicable Discharge prohibited Discharge prohibited Cargo residues ^{5, 6} not contained in washwater Discharge prohibited Cargo residues ^{5, 6} contained in washwater ≥ 12 nm, en route and as far as practicable ≥ 12 nm, en route and as far as practicable (subject to conditions in regulation 6.1.2 and paragraph 5.2.1.5 of part II-A of the Polar Code) Discharge prohibited Cleaning agents and additives 6 contained in cargo hold washwater Discharge permitted ≥ 12 nm, en route and as far as practicable (subject to conditions in regulation 6.1.2 and paragraph 5.2.1.5 of part II-A of the Polar Code) Discharge prohibited Cleaning agents and additives 6 in deck and external surfaces washwater Discharge permitted Animal Carcasses (should be split or otherwise treated to ensure the Must be en route and as far from the nearest land as possible.
+Should be >100 nm Discharge prohibited Discharge prohibited